...at the School of Medicine

-You'll need fundamental coursework to succeed in biomedical graduate study, but your background will be unique.
-In general, biology, organic chemistry and mathematics through calculus are required, and biochemistry and molecular biology are strongly recommended.
-This background prepares most students for success in our programs.
+Undergraduate Coursework: You'll need fundamental coursework to succeed in biomedical graduate study, but your background will be unique.
+Biology, organic chemistry and mathematics through calculus are required, and biochemistry and molecular biology are strongly recommended.
+This background prepares students for success in our programs.

-We also seek students with strong quantitative training who may have majored in physics or math and are interested in our Systems Biology and Bioinformatics Program and Structural Biology track.
-Depending on your preparation, we may suggest additional biology coursework once you start graduate training.
+We encourage application from students with strong quantitative training who may have majored in physics or math and are interested in our Systems Biology and Bioinformatics Program and Structural Biology track.
+Depending on your preparation, we may suggest additional biology coursework once you start your PhD work.

-The GRE general test is required.
-Recent matriculants have earned an average of 70th percentile in each area.
+Exams: The GRE general test is required.
+Our recent classes average in the 70th percentile in each area.
 A GRE subject test is desirable, but is not required.
 The Test of English as a Foreign Language (TOEFL) is required for foreign students unless they are from an English-speaking country or have a degree from a university program where the instruction is primarily in English.